What is the Fed Balance Sheet?

 As noted, the Fed balance sheet reflects the Fed’s current assets and liabilities.
 So, what makes up the Fed’s assets and liabilities?

-The assets that the Federal Reserve owns are primarily comprised of securities, which are mostly U.S. Treasury bonds.
+The assets that the Federal Reserve owns are primarily securities, which are mostly U.S. Treasury bonds.
 Treasury securities make up about 75%-90% of the Fed’s assets.
 Its other assets include the outstanding loans made to U.S. banks and other entities, mortgage-backed securities (MBS), and other Federal agency debt instruments purchased by the Fed.

 The amount of MBS that the Fed holds expanded dramatically during the 2008 Global Financial Crisis.
 It is because the collapse of the housing market and the resulting massive mortgage loan defaults left many private investors in MBS with no outlet other than the federal government where they could sell their MBS holdings.